ludlovian/signal-extra/README.md

 - debounce - If given (in ms), then a waiting debouncer will be used
 - bouncer - If a Bouncer instance is supplied, it will be used for the throttling or debouncing

+You can also pass any `diff-object` options here, if diffing